 - Maintaining channel effectiveness through multiple routes to market

-- Improving the cost-effectiveness of revenue acquisition and retention
+- Improving the cost-effectiveness of revenue acquisition and revenue retention

 - Lack of expertise around revenue lifecycle best practices and sales plays

-- Finding new sources of revenue from service, upsell and cross-sell to accelerate customer profitability
+- Improving client retention strategies from service, upsell and cross-sell to accelerate customer profitability

 The most important thing while transforming your business to embrace these disruptions is that can’t take your focus off of the customer.
-Strategies to prevent churn are not enough.
+Client retention strategies that only prevent churn are not enough.
 You must also reimagine how you engage your customers throughout their lifecycle to maximize Customer Lifetime Value (CLV).